syncfusion-content/maui-docs/MAUI/DataGrid/Column-types.md

 ### Aspect

-SfDataGrid allows you to set the [Aspect](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataGrid.DataGridImageColumn.html#Syncfusion_Maui_DataGrid_DataGridImageColumn_Aspect) to size the loaded images within the bounds of the grid cell (whether to stretch, crop or letterbox) using the `DataGridImageColumn.Aspect` property.
+The SfDataGrid allows you to set the [Aspect](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataGrid.DataGridImageColumn.html#Syncfusion_Maui_DataGrid_DataGridImageColumn_Aspect) to size the loaded images within the bounds of the grid cell (whether to stretch, crop or letterbox) using the `DataGridImageColumn.Aspect` property.
 The default value is `AspectFit`.

 {% highlight xaml tabtitle="MainPage.xaml" %}
 <ContentPage.BindingContext>